britram/draft-trammell-wire-image/draft-iab-wire-image.md

 Cryptography can protect the confidentiality of a protocol's headers, to the extent that forwarding devices do not need the confidentiality-protected information for basic forwarding operations.
+Ciphersuites and other transmission techniques designed to prevent timing analysis can also be applied at the sender to reduce the information content of the metadata portion of the wire image.
-However, it cannot be applied to protecting non-header information in the wire image.
-Of particular interest is the sequence of packet sizes and the sequence of packet times.
-These are characteristic of the operation of the protocol.
-While packets cannot be made smaller than their information content, nor sent faster than processing time requirements at the sender allow, a sender may use padding to increase the size of packets, and add delay to transmission scheduling in order to increase interpacket delay.
-However, it does this as the expense of bandwidth efficiency and latency, so this technique is limited to the application's tolerance for latency and bandwidth inefficiency.
+However, there are limits to these techniques.
+Packets cannot be made smaller than their information content, sent faster than processing time requirements at the sender allow, or transmitted through the network faster than a factor less than one of the speed of light.
+Since these techniques operate at the expense of bandwidth efficiency and latency, they are also limited to the application's tolerance for latency and bandwidth inefficiency.

 ## Integrity Protection of the Wire Image {#integrity}